 Based on subsurface investigation, provide a foundation for fabricated waste storage structures to safely support all superimposed loads without excessive movement or settlement.
 Perform subsurface investigations for all fabricated structures sufficient in detail and analysis to support the design in accordance with NRCS NEM, Part 531, Geology.
-Describe the soil material encountered, location of any seeps, depth to high water table, depth to bedrock, and presence of sink holes in karst topography.
-Blasting of bedrock within 300 feet of an on-farm water source (i.e. well, spring, etc) must have the State Conservation Engineer's approval.

 Where a nonuniform foundation cannot be avoided or where applied loads may create highly variable foundation loads, calculate settlement based upon site-specific soil test data.
 Index tests of site soil may allow correlation with similar soils for which test data is available.
-If no test data are available, use presumptive bearing strength values for assessing actual bearing pressures obtained from table 3 or another nationally recognized building code.
+If no test data are available, use presumptive bearing strength values for assessing actual bearing pressures obtained from table 2 or another nationally recognized building code.
 In using presumptive bearing values, provide adequate detailing and articulation to avoid distressing movements in the structure.